limkimhoe/docker_python_mysql/README.md

    - VSC will reopen the folder to BACKEND folder, download, and install the necessary container files.
 This may take 5-15 minutes depending on your internet speed.<br/><br/>
   <img width="475" alt="302959132-09241417-4020-412d-ad7f-f1a9096635e7" src="https://github.com/user-attachments/assets/ee674fe1-e750-49e8-9578-5ef763639c5f"><br/><br/>
+  When you see a long blue bar similar to the above screenshot<br/>
 ## Congratulations!
 Your setup is complete, and you are ready for Python development!